-Course objectives, assignments, and assessments have been aligned with the CTC standards for the Mild/Moderate and Moderate/Severe Education Specialist Preliminary credentials.
-You will be held accountable for demonstrating competence with regard to the following three standard through postings on TaskStream of the assignments indicated.
+Course objectives, assignments, and assessments are aligned with CCTC Mild/Moderate and Moderate/Severe Education Specialist Preliminary Credential Standards.
+You are held accountable for demonstrating competence with regard to Standards 15, 22, and 24 by postings on TaskStream the assignments indicated below along with a written narrative, composed in the format prescribed by the program.
+You may not receive credit for this course if TaskStream postings and narratives are not submitted by the end of the semester.